ngs-course/ngs-course.github.io/Course_Materials/alignment/tutorial/example.md

 ##### Download and install

+First check that bwa is not currently installed by executing:

+    bwa

+A list of commands will be printed if already installed.
+If not you can continue with the installation.

 You can click on ```SF download page``` link in the [BWA] page or click directly to:

 [http://sourceforge.net/projects/bio-bwa/files](http://sourceforge.net/projects/bio-bwa/files)